Digital Nomad Life in Bamberg, Germany

 We asked people in Bamberg if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Bamberg, punctuality is highly valued, so avoid being late for appointments or meetings.
 It's considered rude to interrupt someone while they are speaking, so wait for your turn to speak.
 When dining out, it's customary to wait for everyone's food to arrive before starting to eat.
 Avoid discussing sensitive topics such as World War II, the Holocaust, or the Nazi era, as these topics can be very uncomfortable for Germans.
 It's also considered impolite to stare or point at people, especially those who may look different or foreign.
 In public places, keep your voice down to avoid disturbing others.
 Germans value their personal space, so avoid standing too close to someone or touching them unless you know them well.
 When using public transportation, remember to validate your ticket before boarding to avoid fines.
 It's also customary to greet shopkeepers when entering and leaving their shops.
 Finally, remember to respect the environment.
-Littering is frowned upon and recycling is taken very seriously in Germany," said one expat who made the move to Bamberg.
+Littering is frowned upon and recycling is taken very seriously in Germany," remarked one member in Bamberg.

 Get Quote